Hicks Island

 Hicks Island is an island about 1 km southeast of Cape Grenville in the Great Barrier Reef Marine Park Queensland, Australia, in Temple Bay about 200 km northeast of Kutini-Payamu National Park and Lockhart River in the Cape York Peninsula.
 It is around 160 ha in size.
 This island is part of the Home Islands group.

 Birdlife

-Hicks Island is also part of the Cape York to Cape Grenville Islands Important Bird Area.
+Hicks Island is part of the Cape York to Cape Grenville Islands Important Bird Area.
 The island is inhabited by species such as the pied imperial-pigeon, bridled tern, roseate tern and lesser crested tern.